phillipuniverse/broadleaf-heroku/README.md

 Assuming the default Tomcat port is left as-is, you should then be able to hit http://localhost:8080 to load the application

+[Running instance on Heroku free](http://broadleaf.heroku.com).
+The app might need to refresh itself, so just give it a while to load on first-visit.

 Blog post detailing these steps to come!